Viscount Kemsley

-Viscount Kemsley, of Dropmore in Buckingham county, is a title in the Peerage of the United Kingdom.
-It was created in 1945 for the press lord Gomer Berry, 1st Baron Kemsley.
-He had already been created a Baronet, of Dropmore in the County of Buckingham, on 25 January 1928, and Baron Kemsley, of Farnham Royal in the County of Buckingham, in 1936, also in the Peerage of the United Kingdom.
-Berry was the younger brother of the industrialist Henry Berry, 1st Baron Buckland, and of fellow newspaper magnate William Berry, 1st Viscount Camrose.
+Viscount Kemsley is a hereditary title in the Peerage of the United Kingdom, created in 1945 for the press baron Gomer Berry.

+Created a Baronet, of Dropmore in the County of Buckingham, on 25 January 1928, in the baronetage of the United Kingdom then, in 1936, raised to the peerage of the United Kingdom as Baron Kemsley, of Farnham Royal in the County of Buckingham, Berry was the younger brother of the industrialist Henry Berry, 1st Baron Buckland, and of fellow newspaper magnate William Berry, 1st Viscount Camrose.
 As of 2025 the titles are held by his grandson, the third Viscount, who succeeded his uncle in 1999.

 The Conservative politician the Hon.
 Sir Anthony Berry was the youngest son of the first Viscount Kemsley.

 The family seat is Church Hill Farm, near Brockenhurst, Hampshire.